loyalperson/TradeNote/README.md

 1. Download the docker-compose.yml file
 2. Run `docker compose up -d`

-This will automatically setup the database (mongodDB) and the TradeNote app.
+This will automatically setup the database (mongodDB) and the NoeticTrader app.

 You can then access the website on http://localhost:8080.